-Khartoum International Airport (KRT) remains partially closed for entry and exit until 12 July 2020.
-This excludes scheduled cargo flights; humanitarian aid and technical and humanitarian support flights; flights of companies operating in the oil fields; evacuation flights for foreign nationals; and repatriation flights for Sudanese stranded abroad, which began on 21 June.
-Port Sudan New International Airport (PZU) is also closed for entry and exit.
+Khartoum International Airport (KRT) is now partially open for entry and exit for flights to and from Egypt, Turkey and the United Arab Emirates.
+The operating status includes scheduled cargo flights; humanitarian aid and technical and humanitarian support flights; flights of companies operating in the oil fields; evacuation flights for foreign nationals; and repatriation flights for Sudanese stranded abroad, which began on 21 June.
+Port Sudan New International Airport (PZU) remains closed for entry and exit.

 The majority of land border crossing points, as well as the Sawakin sea port, are closed for entry and exit.
-The Karb Eltoum unofficial border crossing point remains open, and the Argin and Halfa border crossing points are now partially open for repatriation of stranded Sudanese and Egyptian nationals.
+The Karb Eltoum and Agok unofficial border crossing points are open, and the Argin and Halfa border crossing points are now partially open for repatriation of stranded Sudanese and Egyptian nationals.
 All bus travel between states has been banned as of 26 March 2020 with the exception of humanitarian, commercial and technical shipments.
-Bridges linking Omdurman, Khartoum and Khartoum North are closed.
+Bridges linking Omdurman, Khartoum and Khartoum North have been opened.

-Domestic movement restrictions were enforced by the GoS on 31 March 2020 through a curfew effective between 6:00 p.m. to 6:00 a.m. in all states apart from Khartoum, where a lockdown has been effective since 18 April 2020.
-Khartoum State has extended its lockdown for another week from 29 June until 7 July with the same measures in place, except for the curfew timing, which has changed to 3:00 p.m. to 6:00 a.m.
+Domestic movement restrictions were enforced by the GoS on 31 March 2020 through a curfew effective between 6:00 p.m. to 6:00 a.m. in all states apart from Khartoum, where a lockdown was effective from 18 April to 7 July.
+As of 8 July, Khartoum State has begun a gradual unlocking with a curfew effective between 5:00 a.m. to 6:00 p.m.